EdVinyard/SpaceWar-X16/RandomNumbers/README.md

 ## Testing

-Running `make test` will compile, assembly, and link a `.PRG` file for the Commander X16, then start the emulator, run the tests, echo all output to your console, and shut down the emulator.
+Running `build.sh` will compile, assembly, and link a `.PRG` file for the Commander X16, then start the emulator, run the tests, echo all output to your console, and shut down the emulator.
 If all went well, you'll see the following output